tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 * Cliff Click's aa language [Type.java][aa-type]
 * HotSpot's C2's [type.hpp][c2-type]
-* PyPy's RPython generates [heap effect metadata][pypy-effect] for functions that can't be inlined so that the JIT knows what they do and do not write to.
+* PyPy's RPython generates [heap effect metadata][pypy-effect] for functions that can't be inlined so that the JIT knows what heap addresses they do and do not write to.
 It does not use a bitset (yet?) but is a lattice.

 [hhvm-type]: https://github.com/facebook/hhvm/blob/11b663fdfde613d477f38af04db15f7ec1ee9bf3/hphp/runtime/vm/jit/type.h
 [hhvm-type-spec]: https://github.com/facebook/hhvm/blob/11b663fdfde613d477f38af04db15f7ec1ee9bf3/hphp/runtime/vm/jit/type-specialization-inl.h